ayoolaolafenwa/GenAI-Courses/Multimodal/Multimodal.md

 Image-Text Retrieval: Matching images with relevant text descriptions.

-To gain a deeper understanding of how a multimodal model works, Read the of review Phi-4 Multimodal, a state-of-the-art open-source multimodal model.
+To gain a deeper understanding of how a multimodal model works, [Read my review on Phi-4 Multimodal](Phi4-Multimodal.md), a state-of-the-art open-source multimodal model.